Download our iOS app

 How are synthetic diamonds made?

 The resulting diamond has the same physical, chemical and optical characteristics as a mined diamond.
-If the rough is immediately identifiable, the stone once cut cannot be differentiated from a natural diamond with the naked eye.
+While the rough is immediately identifiable, the stone once cut cannot be differentiated from a natural diamond with the naked eye.

 Note that the majority of synthetic diamonds are produced by the CVD process and are type IIa, a type which, in nature, is very rare (less than 2% of natural diamonds).